web3privacy/research/initiatives/ethereum-privacy-ecosystem/resources/hackathons/analysis/stats.md

 |    9 | **ETHDublin**        |              3 |           31 |             **9.68%** |
 |   10 | **ETHIstanbul**      |              4 |           42 |             **9.52%** |

 > **NOTE:** *A few events (notably ETHBelgrade and ETHTokyo) show extremely high privacy intensity — in Belgrade 50% of submissions were privacy-related (though total submissions there was only 20).
-Larger hackathons (e.g.: ETHGlobal Prague, ETHGlobal Cannes, ETHGlobal New Delhi, and ETHGlobal ETHOnline) produce many privacy projects in absolute numbers but are lower on intensity % because they have many non-privacy projects too.*
+Larger hackathons (e.g.: ETHGlobal Prague, ETHGlobal Cannes, ETHGlobal New Delhi, and ETHGlobal ETHOnline) produce many privacy projects in absolute numbers but are lower on intensity % because they have many non-privacy projects.*

 ### Absolute Contributions Chart